Abraxas3d/deviations/help/README.md

 Solution Steps

 Here you can view the logical steps used to solve the sudoku puzzle.
+Here is the raw solution, from the web solver.

   Step 1: Naked Single in cell ( D3 )
 The cell has a single candidate with the value 6